top of page

 Ancient rituals of the solstice also include music and dancing, masks and elaborate costumes often representing nature deities, and bonfires.
 Bonfires represent the sun warming the earth, and the light caused the sinister demons of darkness to retreat.

 Bright colors abound.
 Red and green are popular colors of the season and both stimulate the warrior spirit.
-Green corresponds to feminine, nature, wood, nurturing, growth, expansion and creativity.
-Red is masculine, fire, relating to passion, positive action, protection.
-White, the color of mistletoe berries, relates to light, virility and vitality.
+Green corresponds to the feminine principle, wisdom, nature, wood, nurturing, growth and creativity.

-These three seasonal plants are part of the traditions of Saturnalia, Yule and Christmas.
+Red is the masculine principle, fire, relating to passion, positive action, protection.
+White, the color of mistletoe berries, is symbolic of light, virility and vitality.
 Symbols of life and rebirth, they all are toxic, causing symptoms from nausea to death.

 1. Holly - Fertility, Magic, Eternal Life

-Early solstice celebrations marked the end of long cold winter nights, and the new feeling of hope and optimism as days lengthen, sap flows and trees bud and both plants and animals have thoughts of love.
+Early solstice celebrations mark the end of long cold winter nights, and the new feeling of hope and optimism as days lengthen, sap flows and trees bud and both plants and animals have thoughts of love.

-The poison is created by the toxin saponin, which infuses the berries but ignores the leaves.
+The poison is created by the toxin saponin, which infuses the berries but often ignores the leaves.
 Consuming holly berries can cause:

 • vomiting